aimms/how-to/Articles/150/150-solve-in-loop.rst

 ==============

 .. meta::
-   :description: How to solve several instances at once using a loop.
+   :description: How to solve several instances of Excel inputs at once using a loop.
-   :keywords: loop, solve
+   :keywords: loop, solve, excel

 This article shows a simple example of how to solve several instances at once, using a loop.